Emergency Dentist - Southlake, TX

 You can’t plan for your next dental emergency, but you can help yourself be more prepared by knowing Dr. Ravi Doctor is your emergency dentists in Southlake.
 Toothaches, broken teeth, and other urgent situations require immediate attention for quick solutions and resumed oral health.
 You don’t have time to wait for an appointment, so we are happy to welcome walk-ins, too.
 But does your issue count as a dental emergency?
 And what should you do immediately after a knocked out or broken tooth?
-Read our guide for dental emergencies and know to call our office immediately!
+Read our guide for dental emergencies and know to call our dental office immediately!

 What Counts as a Dental Emergency?

 Many times, patients do not seek the urgent dental care they need because they don’t realize they are experiencing a dental emergency.
 But in general, if you have a pain in your mouth, you’ve got an urgent situation.

 Dr. Doctor, your emergency dentist in Southlake, treat the following problems:

 - Knocked out or missing teeth